 Jan Healy joins The Academy at Penguin Hall from the metropolitan Washington, DC area with over twenty-five years of educational leadership experience, curriculum development and college counseling.
-As the first Dean of Academics and Director of College Counseling, she firmly believes that a well-rounded education is rooted in helping students to grow, while preparing them to be independent thinkers and strong self-advocates.
+As the first Dean of Academics, she firmly believes that a well-rounded education is rooted in helping students to grow, while preparing them to be independent thinkers and strong self-advocates.
 She sees independent schools as intentional communities where faculty and students with individual gifts come together to plant the seeds for lifelong learning and continued self-discovery.

 Most recently Jan served as the Assistant Head of School and Director of College Counseling at Middleburg Academy, Middleburg, VA.
 While at Middleburg Academy Jan facilitated the evolution of the curriculum, and led the faculty in support of the school’s mission.
 As the academic lead of the school, Jan recruited faculty and oversaw the individualized academic planning, scheduling and progress of students as well as the college planning and application process.

 During Jan’s twenty-one year tenure at the Potomac School in McLean, VA, she served in a myriad of capacities: Dean of Students, College Counselor, Student Internship Coordinator, and Ethics teacher.
 As a college counselor Jan advised students and their parents in the college search and application process.
 As a teacher, she created an ethics curriculum based on cognitive theory, human behavior, prosocial behavior, conflict resolution and sound decision making.